 IMAX (IMAX) Gets a Buy Rating from Barrington

-Barrington analyst James Goss maintained a Buy rating on IMAX (IMAX) today and set a price target of $24.00.
-The company’s shares closed last Monday at $17.10, close to its 52-week low of $16.29.
+In a report released today, James Goss from Barrington reiterated a Buy rating on IMAX (IMAX), with a price target of $20.00.
+The company’s shares closed last Monday at $16.29, close to its 52-week low of $16.25.

-According to TipRanks.com, Goss is a 5-star analyst with an average return of 7.7% and a 57.0% success rate.
-Goss covers the Services sector, focusing on stocks such as Clear Channel Outdoor, Lions Gate Ent Cl A, and Sirius XM Holdings.
+According to TipRanks.com, Goss is a 4-star analyst with an average return of 6.6% and a 54.1% success rate.
+Goss covers the Services sector, focusing on stocks such as Clear Channel Outdoor, Lions Gate Ent Cl A, and National Cinemedia.

-Currently, the analyst consensus on IMAX is a Strong Buy with an average price target of $22.75, a 33.0% upside from current levels.
+IMAX has an analyst consensus of Strong Buy, with a price target consensus of $23.60, implying a 43.9% upside from current levels.
 In a report issued on February 12, B.Riley FBR also reiterated a Buy rating on the stock with a $26.00 price target.

 See today’s analyst top recommended stocks >>